heemanglee/aws-certificate/heejung/공식 연습 문제 세트/Dump 2.md

       Correct answer: C, E
     </details>

-30. What is the AWS service that provides you the highest level of control over the underlying virtual infrastructure?
+30. 🔴What is the AWS service that provides you the highest level of control over the underlying virtual infrastructure?
     - A. Amazon Redshift.
     - B. Amazon DynamoDB.
     - C. Amazon EC2.